The Quadrangle

 A minute with the dean

-Venetria K. Patton, the Harry E. Preble Dean of the College of LAS, talks about efforts to make college a more fulfilling experience.
+Venetria K. Patton, is beginning her fourth year as Harry E. Preble Dean of the College of LAS.
+She talks about the college commitments and the life and career tracks of alumni.

 LAS@Work